srknzl/bigdecimal.js/README.md

 This implementation is based on java BigDecimal class.
 Like java BigDecimal class, it uses big integers internally.
 This implementation is faster than popular big decimal libraries.
 See [benchmarks results part below](https://github.com/srknzl/bigdecimal.js#benchmark-results) for comparison.

-**Note: This release is a preview release, and the package is currently in active development.
+**Note: The library is currently in preview, v1.0.0 will be released soon.
 API can change in the near future.
 I appreciate your feedback, thanks.**

 ## Features